 In a city famous for never going to sleep, it’s hardly a surprise that not everyone would make it in time for an early breakfast.
-Brunch on the other hand is a much more manageable, and a potentially more enjoyable pursuit.
-Whichever neighbourhood you find yourself in, it’s almost guaranteed you’re never more than 100m from a good cup of coffee, a delicious dish to break your fast with, and a mimosa - if cocktails in the morning are your vibe.
-But separating the authentic flavours of NY’s diverse communities whose roots hail from all over the globe from any old brunch can be a challenge - so here are five of the best brunches in NYC to enjoy.
+Brunch on the other hand is a much more manageable, and potentially more enjoyable pursuit.
+Whichever neighborhood you find yourself in, it’s almost guaranteed you’re never more than 100m from a good cup of coffee, a delicious dish to break your fast with, and a mimosa - if cocktails in the morning are your vibe.
+But separating the authentic flavors of NY’s diverse communities whose roots hail from all over the globe from any old brunch can be a challenge - so here are five of the best brunches in New York City to enjoy.

 Whether you know it as El Barrio or Spanish Harlem, this vibrant neighbourhood who’s diversity and authentic cultural expression can be seen everywhere from the brightly coloured murals splashed across its walls to the sidewalk food carts cooking up a Puerto Rican storm.
 Just take a stroll through the area and you can discover the diverse heritage of the community through its street art and community projects, whose roots hail from Puerto Rico, the Caribbean and Latin America.
 Close your eyes and for a second the smells wafting out from Mexican bakeries and food carts will have you believing you’re in CDMX, but to really get a feel for the cultural collision which is what we all love most about the neighbourhood, there’s nowhere better than stopping by Cafe Con Leche.